Know who makes your garments.

 As I worked for many years in the fashion industry (in different countries) I often heard the criticisms from clients about garments made in China.
 As I understood the negative impact of the fashion industry on Asian countries, I challenged myself to produce everything using local resources.
-Furthermore, I like to know who makes my garments.
-Agatinia® entirely manufactures in the European Union—from thread to product.
+Furthermore, I personally like to know who makes my garments.
+Agatinia® entirely manufactures within the European Union—from thread to end product.

 Agatinia® products fully comply with the STANDARD 100 by OEKO-TEX® certification.
 To learn more, see our STANDARD 100 by OEKO-TEX® page.